bionlproc/Raredis/README.md

 All the Experiments are done in Google Colab Pro+ using A100 GPU.

 ### 1. Data Prep
-1. First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the raw files in the JSON format.
+1. First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the original files in the JSON format.
 This script adds/removes the instruction to the input sequence and adds/removes entity type for the target sequence.
 2. Run [BioGPT/scripts/data_preparation/rel_is_preprocess.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to pre-process the JSON data in rel-is input format.
 This will output .pmid, .x, and .y files for each split.
 split.pmid: It contains the document name
 split.x: It contains the input string